adithya1010/Simple-E-commerce-Website/README.md

   =>  Author Website   : https://htmlcodex.com

-Also made this website with AI: https://shopzillademo.mobirisesite.com/
+Also made this website with AI: https://shopzillademo.mobirisesite.com/ using Mobirise